boardsource/docs/updates/website-11-21-23.md

 Our AI chat system takes a unique approach by analyzing our documentation to find the most suitable information for user queries.
 If the AI can't provide a direct answer, it gracefully redirects users to our Discord community for further assistance.

 ### 🚫Warning🚫 this is a very technical document going deep into code if you care great this is the blog post I wanted when we first started down this path.
+If not your take away can be we are testing an ai chat for the website.

 ## How Does It Get Info from Our Docs